Overview

 American Depository Receipts (“ADR’s”) are typically issued by a US bank or trust company and

 represent ownership of shares in underlying foreign securities.
-ADR’s, as well as the direct investment in
+ADR’s, as well as the direct

-foreign securities, will be subject to all the same risks as any US investment but will also be subject to
+investment in foreign securities, will be subject to all the same risks as any US investment but will

-currency risks.
-If the value of the company’s home currency increases or falls relative to the US dollar, the
+also be subject to currency risks.
+If the value of the company’s home currency increases or falls

-ADR or share value will also be impacted.
+relative to the US dollar, the ADR or share value will also be impacted.

-Alternative investments, including real estate investments, hedge funds and private equity funds, are
+Alternative investments, including real estate investments, hedge funds and private equity funds,

-transfers within a secondary market.
-They are generally offered through private placement which are
+on redemptions and transfers within a secondary market.
+They are generally offered through

-available only to those investors that meet certain requirements.
-They can be highly leveraged,
+private placement which are available only to those investors that meet certain requirements.

-speculative and volatile, and an investor could lose all or a substantial amount of their investment.
+They can be highly leveraged, speculative and volatile, and an investor could lose all or a

-Alternative investments may lack transparency and/or delayed valuation reporting, as to share price,
+delayed valuation reporting, as to share price, valuation and portfolio holdings and may charge

-valuation and portfolio holdings and may charge investors significant performance fees, as well as
+investors significant performance fees, as well as ongoing management fees and other expenses.

-ongoing management fees and other expenses.
-Complex tax structures often result in delayed tax
+Complex tax structures often result in delayed tax reporting beyond the April 15 standard tax

-reporting beyond the April 15 standard tax filing date.
-Cash flows from an investment may not match the
+filing date.
+Cash flows from an investment may not match the timing of required investor tax

-timing of required investor tax payments for any gains or income reported for the investment in a certain
+payments for any gains or income reported for the investment in a certain year.
+Trading may occur

-year.
-Trading may occur outside the United States which could pose greater risks than trading on US
+outside the United States which could pose greater risks than trading on US exchanges and in US

-exchanges and in US markets.
+markets.
 Historical results are not indicative of future returns.

 Structured Notes risk -